AdobeDocs/learning-manager.en/help/migrated/kb/unable-view-learners-course.md

 ---

-# Unable to view learners in a course {#unable-to-view-learners-in-a-course}
+# Unable to view learners in a course

 ## Issue